School Science Lessons

 It encourages a much larger root volume than other forms of irrigation and helps develop a plant that is better adapted to survive after watering is ended.

-By delivering irrigation water through deep pipes rather than on the surface, tree roots grow down rather than at the surface and benefit any shallow-rooted intercropping annuals.
+By delivering irrigation water through deep pipes rather than on the surface, tree roots grow down and benefit any shallow-rooted intercropping annuals.

 Weed competition is reduced by avoiding surface irrigation.